-We Asked The Costume Designers of FX’s ‘The Bear’ Where To Buy Carmy’s Sexy AF White T-Shirt
+We Asked the Costume Designers of FX’s ‘The Bear’ Where To Buy Carmy’s Sexy AF White T-Shirt

 In this installment of SPY’s “Steal Their Style” franchise, our Senior Commerce Editor Taylor Galla talked to the costume designers behind the new TV show The Bear on FX.
 Find out how these designers dressed their scruffy chef and how to style the perfect white tee.

-I got a chance to sit down with costume designers for the series, Cristina Spiridakis, the designer for the pilot, and Courtney Wheeler, The Bear’s costume designer for episodes two through eight.
-The team walked me through the ethos behind the white t-shirt itself, the brand they finally settled on after trying tens of different options, and how they crafted the look of the show through practical, yet statement pieces.
+SPY spoke with Cristina Spiridakis, the costume designer for the pilot, and Courtney Wheeler, The Bear’s costume designer for episodes two through eight.
+The team walked us through the ethos behind the white T-shirt itself, the brand they finally settled on after trying tens of different options, and how they crafted the look of the show through practical statement pieces.

 T-shirts are something of an obsession for SPY.
-We’ve done extensive testing to find the best t-shirts in the world, and that includes the best white t-shirts, too.
-We have to admit, the exact t-shirt from The Bear, the Merz b.
+We’ve done extensive testing to find the best T-shirts in the world, and that includes the best white T-shirts, too.
+We have to admit, the exact T-shirt from The Bear, the Merz b.
 Schwanen 215 Classic Crew Neck T-Shirt, was new to us.
-If you want to steal this style, or just check out some picks of Allen White in the kitchen, read on.
+If you want to steal this style, or just check out some picks of Carmy in the kitchen, read on.

 The Bear Is a Show About High-Quality, Everyday Basics

-When the restaurant falls behind on a meat payment, Carmy raids his stash of vintage denim that’s literally bursting out of every nook and cranny in his apartment, from the oven to the storage cabinets.
+When the restaurant falls behind on a meat payment, Carmy raids his stash of vintage denim that’s bursting out of every nook and cranny in his apartment, from the oven to the storage cabinets.
 He makes a sale in exchange for top-shelf beef, clarifying with the recipient that the Big E. selvedge jeans, Levi’s short-lived collection, don’t have rivets because copper was limited during WWII when they were produced.
-They seal the deal with the addition of a vintage Levi’s Type III trucker jacket that’s pleated.
+They seal the deal by adding a vintage Levi’s Type III trucker jacket that’s pleated.

-Needless to say, this guy cares about men’s fashion.
-This is a guy you go to if you’re looking to buy the best possible white t-shirt available.
+This guy cares about men’s fashion.
+This is a guy you go to if you’re looking to buy the best possible white T-shirt available.

 The White T-Shirt From The Bear

-This is a show that largely takes place in and around a kitchen, where the staff isn’t required to wear a strict uniform, but there’s still a fairly limited scope of what you would realistically wear in that type of environment.
-Something you’re comfortable in, can move in, and that you don’t care getting stains, burns or splatters on.
+This show largely takes place in and around a kitchen, where the staff isn’t required to wear a strict uniform, but there’s still a fairly limited scope of what you would realistically wear in that environment.
+Something you’re comfortable in, can move in, and that you don’t care about getting stains, burns or splatters on.

 “I liked the idea of telling a human story with less and less canvas to work with, and having to get into even smaller details to convey to the audience who this person is.”

-For the show’s main character, Carmy, one of those details became the infamous white t-shirt, that the internet has become obsessed with both because of its craftsmanship, as well as the build of the person wearing it.
+For the show’s main character, Carmy, one of those details became the infamous white T-shirt, with which the internet has become obsessed both because of its craftsmanship and the build of the person wearing it.

-“When I was doing the research and talking to chefs that I know and falling into a research rabbit hole, finding images people that felt akin to Carmy, this sort of very common kitchen look kept coming up.
-The white t-shirt, the black Dickey, the Birkenstocks.
+“When I was doing the research and talking to chefs that I know and falling into a research rabbit hole, finding images of people that felt akin to Carmy, this sort of very common kitchen look kept coming up.
+The white T-shirt, the black Dickey, the Birkenstocks.
 Every profession, every craft, there’s almost a thing.
-So, for Carmy it was about that, and that that was the type of chef that he was and that felt fit for him,” said Spiridakis.
+So, for Carmy, it was about that, and that that was the type of chef that he was and that felt fit for him,” said Spiridakis.

 Merz b.
 Schwanen 215 Classic Crew Neck Tee

 “It’s the Merz b.
 Schwanen 215 tee.
 When you see them in person, when you interact with them it’s just different.
-They’re made differently, and I think that’s clearly reading, I think people are picking up on that, because who knew a white t-shirt would spark an extravaganza with the world’s most reluctant sex symbol, Jeremy Allen White.”
-Cristina
+They’re made differently, and I think that’s clearly reading, I think people are picking up on that because who knew a white T-shirt would spark an extravaganza with the world’s most reluctant sex symbol, Jeremy Allen White,” said Spiridakis.

 Alternatives To The Bear White T-Shirt

 “The brands we settled on for him.
-The Merz and Whitesville, they’re made the way they were made before we all became addicted to fast fashion, and moving through things.
+The Merz and Whitesville, they’re made the way they were before we all became addicted to fast fashion and moving through things.
 They are made with quality.
 That’s where that came from.”

 Read More: The Best Men’s Jeans of 2022